vkhatri/chef-filebeat/README.md

 - Ubuntu
 - Debian

-This also works on Solaris zones given a physical Solaris 11.2 server.
+Also works on Solaris zones given a physical Solaris 11.2 server.
 For that, use the .kitchen.zone.yml file.
 Check usage at (https://github.com/criticalmass/kitchen-zone).
 You will need an url to a filebeat package that works on Solaris 11.2.
 Checkout Building-Filebeat-On-Solaris11.md for instructions to build a filebeat package.

 ## Supported Chef

-- Chef 12 (last tested on 12.21.3)
+- Chef 12 (last tested on 12.21.4)

-- Chef 13 (last tested on 13.2.20)
+- Chef 13 (last tested on 13.3.42)

 ## Supported Filebeat

-- 1.x (to be deprecated in cookbook version v1.0.0)
+- 1.x (dropped test support in cookbook version v1.0.0)
 - 5.x
 - 6.x